KellanChilders/CMSC516-Task-12/README.txt

 Amplifying information from the SemEval Task web site: The challenging factor is that both options are plausible and lexically very close while leading to contradicting claims.
 We created a new freely licensed dataset based on authentic arguments from news comments.

 The two approaches taken are introduced and outlined below.
 The approaches were tested individually and as inputs to a voting system, arbitrating based on confidence measures.
-The word-embeddings neural network approach was found to be the most accurate by far, and has been chosen as the sole model.

 ******************************************************************
 Rule Based Implementation: